 Combining Medication and Therapy:

-Kinds of therapy called cognitive-behavioral therapy (CBT) and interpersonal psychotherapy, as well as antidepressant medications, have shown to be useful in coping with depression.
+Kinds of therapy called cognitive-behavioral therapy (CBT) and interpersonal psychotherapy, as well as antidepressant medications, be useful in coping with depression.
 There is some evidence that combining both therapy and medication may be more effective than either treatment alone.

 2. Anxiety Disorders: